ttntm/ttntm/content/blog/11-hugo-leaflet.md

 Best have a quick look at the repository and its structure now, it'll make the following explanations easier to understand: {{< link-underline-ext "GitHub Repository" "github.com/ttntm/hugo-leaflet-store-locator" >}}

+> There's also a live demo on Netlify which can be found here: {{< link-underline-ext "leaflet-store-locator.netlify.com" "leaflet-store-locator.netlify.com" >}}

 ### Location Data

 In order to make this work, you'll need data - stores and their address/location.
 I've used McDonald's locations in Vienna for the demo site, but anything else would also work.